 Alhryan Labita -2019 JR Athlete Year

-After seeing my website has had a bit of a weekend slump in visits.
+After seeing my website have had a bit of a weekend slump in visits.
 I always have an ace up my sleeve.

 And this time, I have a treat of a write-up for the athletic community to salivate over once again.